THE SUNVISTA SYSTEM IS VIRTUALLY SELF CLEANING.

 Lifting doors out: All doors are fitted with anti-lift devices to prevent them from being lifted out.

 Lever/crowbar attack: Part of the PAS24 testing involves attacking all profiles with nail bars, hammers and screwdrivers to ensure that they are not easily removable.
 There is no point in having secure locks if the profiles are easily removed.
+The test engineers consider it a personal challenge to try and break through the door security, however, in the case of the Sunvista system, they failed.

 *PAS24 is a UK test and is the most advanced security testing method for residential windows and doors.
 The testing does not only consider the security aspect, it also includes weather testing and durability for long term use.
 The concealed wheel carriages have been designed and engineered to be maintenance free using corrosion free components and these, as well as the integral and elegant locking handles have been tested to 50,000 actions.
 PAS24 is also a requirement under Document Q of the Building Regulations if your project is a new build.
+The European standard RC2 offered by many of our competitors does not achieve this security standard and will not comply with Part Q requirements.

 How does the system drain if it is in the floor?

-The Sunvista floor track is designed to be fully recessed within the floor and the threshold to be transition free.
+The Sunvista floor track is designed to be fully recessed within the floor and the threshold transition free.
 Even when fully recessed, it is extremely unlikely that water will ever breach the simple but effective drainage system.
 The recessed base track incorporates an integrated drainage chamber system which ensures that even during the heaviest rainfall water drains externally and in most cases into an Aco drain or similar which is concealed below the decking or slabs on the outside of the building seal.
 The base tracks are fixed on bespoke adjustable brackets and no fixings ever penetrate the track which ensures that water can never seep through.

 It is essential that good quality damp proof membranes are installed to ensure a good seal between the Sunvista framing and the building structure.